deadlydog/deadlydog.github.io/ReadMe.md

   - Dynamically adds a "Copy to clipboard" button to all code blocks.
   - Add verification link for my Mastodon profile.
   - Includes the cookie consent prompt.
-- `_includes/DonationButtonAndModal.html`: Donation button and modal.
+- `_includes/DonationButtonAndModal.html`: All code for the Donation button and modal components.
 - `_includes/MicrosoftClarityAnalytics.html`: Microsoft Clarity analytics code.
 - The `favicon.ico` image.
 - The `.vscode` directory.